TadeoPariani/DataBaseGenerator/README.md

 bun dev
 ```

+## Generating Tables and Models

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the proyect.
+Open http://localhost:3000 with your browser to see the project.

-You have to loggin using 'Todler' as username and '1234' as password
+You have to log in using 'Todler' as the username and '1234' as the password.

-Now you can create database models and theirs atributes using a simple Form
+You can create database models and their attributes using a simple form.

+You can also create relationships between the models while you create them.

+To see the models you have created, press the "Ver Tablas" button.

+To generate the tables in the database and the model files, first press "Crear Tablas," and later press "Generar Modelos."

+This will create the tables in the database as well as create those model tables in the /models folder.

-Desarrollado por Tadeo Pariani, Joaquin Peralta Y Guillermo Schwartz
+Developed by Tadeo Pariani, Joaquin Peralta, and Guillermo Schwartz

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses next/font to automatically optimize and load Inter, a custom Google Font.

 ## Learn More